Summer Institutes

 CERCLL offers a combination of in-person, hybrid and virtual summer institutes that provide professional development opportunities for language and culture educators Some are the result of research and resources created by CERCLL-funded projects, while others are offered on topics requested by educators who have attended other professional development events that we have hosted.

-Most recently in Summer 2025, CERCLL co-hosted this summer institute with Worlds of Words Center of Global Literacies and Literatures:
+In Summer 2025, CERCLL co-hosted this institute with Worlds of Words Center of Global Literacies and Literatures:

 Forced and Chosen Journeys: Refugee and Immigrant Experiences in Youth Literature, June 2-5, 2025